DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 RWBuffer<int /*format=r32i*/> g_ParticleListHead;
 ```

 Notice the special comment in the type declaration.
-This comment is used by the HLSL->GLSL converter.
+This comment is used by the HLSL->GLSL converter to
+make the shader work in GLSL backend.

 Access to a formatted buffer is performed similar to a structured buffer using the array notation: